mbod/comm4190_F25/syllabus.md

         -   But this may vary and I will always try and be available for appointments outside these times if you email with sufficient notice.

+### TA: Cameron Moy

+-   Email: cameron.moy@asc.upenn.edu
+-   Office Hours:
+    -   Thursday 11-1pm in ASC 212 and on Zoom (see link in Canvas)

 ---